mcornford/land/index.md

       startups.
 This means:

-      **Half of Dripl is an un-startup.** We are building digital products but we are not seeking hockey stick growth, looking for venture capital or working 100-hour weeks.
+      **Half of Dripl is an un-startup.** We are building digital products but we are not seeking hockey stick growth, looking for venture capital, or working 100-hour weeks.

-      **Half of Dripl is a consulting agency.** We advise clients on adopting Lean Startup principles in the enterprise.
+      **Half of Dripl is a consultancy.** We advise clients on adopting Lean Startup principles in the enterprise.
 This helps us fund the un-startup, but we are also very good at this.
     image: assets/uploads/pic02.jpg
   - title: UN-STARTUP
     description: >-